Ktechss/alertmanagement/README.md

-# Create the README.md content with the updated information
-readme_content = """
 # Alert Management System

 A Java-based alert management application that integrates with PostgreSQL for database storage and supports secure JWT-based authentication.